bmlt-enabled/bmlt-satellite-driver/README.md

 CHANGELIST
 ----------
+***Version 1.0.13** -TBD*

+- Got rid of the useless and non-functional application test.
+- Replaced tabs with spaces (detabbed).

 ***Version 1.0.12** -April 15, 2016*

-* Changes to documentation -that's all.
+- Changes to documentation -that's all.

 ***Version 1.0.11** -July 31, 2014*

-* Added a useragent to the cal_curl function, as some servers may block cURL.
+- Added a useragent to the cal_curl function, as some servers may block cURL.

 ***Version 1.0.10** -May 10, 2013*

-* Fixed some warnings for strict mode.
+- Fixed some warnings for strict mode.

 ***Version 1.0.9** -April 18, 2013*

-* Fixed an issue with the curl call that might interfere with sessions.
+- Fixed an issue with the curl call that might interfere with sessions.

 ***Version 1.0.8** -April 16, 2013*

-* Fixed an issue that gave Drupal 7 fits.
+- Fixed an issue that gave Drupal 7 fits.

 ***Version 1.0.7** -March 29, 2013*

-* Added a bit of code to preserve the session across the call.
+- Added a bit of code to preserve the session across the call.

 ***Version 1.0.6** -June 26, 2011*

-* Fixed the Service Body bug I introduced when I added it.
+- Fixed the Service Body bug I introduced when I added it.

 ***Version 1.0.5** -June 25, 2011*

-* Added the Service body ID to the Changes function.
+- Added the Service body ID to the Changes function.
 NOTE: Requires Root server version 1.8.32 or greater.

 ***Version 1.0.4** -June 7, 2011*

-* Moved the project to GitHub
+- Moved the project to GitHub
-* Added the capability to extract more information about Service bodies.
+- Added the capability to extract more information about Service bodies.
 NOTE: Requires Root server version 1.8.31 or greater.
-* Added the capability to look up changes for just one meeting (by ID).
+- Added the capability to look up changes for just one meeting (by ID).
 NOTE: Requires Root server version 1.8.31 or greater.